robinsloan/sentence-space/README.md

 ```

 If you have those requirements installed, as well as CUDA and cudnn (which is A Whole Other Thing), it _should_ be possible to run `bash serve.sh` and get a server running.
 If that's not the case, open an issue and let me know.
 I definitely want to streamline this over time, and improve this documentation as well.

+The name of the trained model you want to serve is specified near the top of `textproject_server.py`.
+(Sorry it's not a command-line option; I just couldn't be bothered.)
+Try `sample_no_sp_2` to start.

 Once the server is running, the API is simple: